-COVID 19 and Other Health Threats – Why indoor Air Quality is Critical to Health.
+COVID 19, Black Mold and Other Health Threats – Why indoor Air Quality is Critical to Health.

 With the decline of indoor air quality and increasing health hazards in the environment, it is more important than ever to pay attention to the quality of indoor air and keep toxic mold from growing in moisture-prone areas such as laundry areas, and around sinks, tubs and refrigerators.